-That existing approved development plans for residential development of land off Mill Lane better reflect the findings of this assessment in order to help minimise loss of context as part of the setting of the Tadcaster conservation area and that key views from Riverside South West are maintained.
+That plans for residential development of land off Mill Lane better reflect the findings of this assessment in order to help minimise loss of context as part of the setting of the Tadcaster conservation area and that key views from Riverside South West are maintained.
 Any development here should be conservation led.

-To ensure that the character and appearance of the conservation area is maintained through the retention of key framed views from the riverside south west, motte and bailey and Mill Lane open spaces.
+To ensure that the character, appearance and significance of the conservation area and its immediate setting is maintained through the retention of key framed views from the riverside south west, motte and bailey and Mill Lane open spaces as well as providing well designed and characterful development